 This content may contain links to products, software, and services.
 Please assume all such links are affiliate links which may result in my earning commissions and fees.

-Google Keyword Planner is an excellent tool for finding keywords that can bring huge traffic to your website.
+Google Keyword Planner is an excellent tool for finding keywords that have the potential to bring huge traffic to your website.

 It is a tool that many people underestimate, mainly because it’s free or they think it’s complicated.

 But doing keyword research using Google keyword planner is not that daunting.